javan/copy/README.md

-# Copy is simple, Sinatra-based content management system.
+# Copy is a simple, Sinatra-based content management system.

 `$ gem install copy` and then generate a new site `$ copy -n mynewsite`